qttq23/storage_default/README.md

 )

 ## upload file
-client request to upload a certain file.
+(below is simple upload strategy, not support restrict file size as well as folder size per user. view more at: __Advanced Upload File__) client request to upload a certain file.
 apiServer generate a `Signed Url` for uploading that file and return that signed url to client.
 This should be the `resumable upload`.
 client uses signed url to start uploading file.